8 Warning Signs You're Mentally And Emotionally Exhausted

 When you're completely exhausted, all the stresses that you encounter feel more intense.
 They build up inside you, and eventually, all your system can do to cleanse itself is cry.

 As exhaustion causes your little stresses to feel bigger, you begin to feel overwhelmed easily.
-You find yourself having anxiety attacks on a daily basis, and it can get scary.
+You find yourself having anxious thoughts on a daily basis, and it can get scary.

 5. Irritation is the New Normal